SquarePenguin101/www.squarepenguin.co.uk/content/wiki/contribute.md

 - Make sure your patches apply cleanly to the current **develop** branch in the get_iplayer repo, otherwise they may be rejected.
 Don't expect committers to fix your code.

+- If you are not able to test your code on at least one version each of Linux/Unix, OS X and Windows, say so in your pull request description.
+If that is the case, your pull request is less likely to be accepted, but it is necessary for committers to know what testing may be required.

 ### Documentation

 If you would like to contribute new documentation or make changes in existing documentation, you can edit the project wiki  (GitHub account required).
 The get_iplayer project wiki is: